Writing Excuses 9.18: Microcasting

 In other news, Writing Excuses Season 8 has been nominated for the 2014 Hugo Award for Best Related Work.
 We’re thrilled to appear on the ballot, and are excited to be in such good company there.

-Writing Prompt: Paranormal fantasy: We've had enough of vampire and werewolf romances.
+Homework: Paranormal fantasy: We’ve had enough of vampire and werewolf romances.
 Give us a protagonist who falls in love with a shoggoth.